Lonelywalf/Minecraft-Arduino-1.20.4/README.md

 Please note that this was my first mod, and I'm still learning how to make mods, so there might be some bugs or issues.
 If you have any issues or questions, DM me on Discord **@jamicah**.

+This mod is not only limited to Arduino.
+It *should* work with any microcontroller that supports Serial UART communication over USB.

 NOTE: This mod requires a bit of knowledge about Arduino and Serial communication.
 If you are new to Arduino, I recommend checking out tutorials on Arduino and Serial communication first.

-This mod is not only limited to Arduino.
-It should work with any microcontroller that supports Serial UART communication over USB.

 ## Features
 - Convert redstone signals to Arduino digital signals